mui/material-ui/docs/src/pages/learn/basics/setting-up-mui/setting-up-mui.md

 />
 ```

-## Add Font icons
+## Adding Font icons

-To use the font Icon component, you must first add the Material icons font.
-Here are some instructions on how to do so.
-For instance, via Google Web Fonts:
+To use the Font Icon component, used by a lot of the components, you must first add the Material Icons font.
+To do so, you can use again Google Web Fonts:

 ```html
 <link